learnmews/AWS-certification-resources/README.md

 ## Online Course
-This course is created by A cloud guru folks and offered through Udemy.
+This course is created by [A Cloud Guru](https://acloud.guru/) folks and offered through Udemy.
 Will add more notes as I work through it.

 [AWS Certified Solutions Architect - Associate 2018](https://www.udemy.com/aws-certified-solutions-architect-associate/)